Our Team

 MANAGING DIRECTOR

-Her past contributions include work with the Ministry for the Environment’s Managed Retreat Expert Working Group and the External Reporting Board (XRB)’s External Advisory Panel on Climate-related Financial Disclosures.
+In 2025, Belinda was a member of the Ministry for the Environment’s Independent Reference Group on Adaptation Framework, which suggests how Aotearoa New Zealand could transition to a new system for adapting homes and infrastructure to escalating hazards under climate change.
+She was also previously a member of the Ministry for the Environment’s Managed Retreat Expert Working Group and the External Reporting Board (XRB)’s External Advisory Panel on Climate-related Financial Disclosures.
 Additionally, Belinda has provided expert advice on property and construction sector scenario development for the New Zealand Green Business Council.

 Previously, she was Managing Director of Whakahura: Extreme Events and the Emergence of Climate Change, a five-year, $10 million research programme funded by MBIE.
-She was also the Programme and Engagement Coordinator for the Resilience to Nature’s Challenges’ Extreme Weather Research Platform.

 -